Monday, August 25, 2025

 Saturday, August 16, 2025

-A gothic building with a huge animatronic clockMy spouse's mother was German and emigrated to the United States in 1958.
-Until 1975 German mothers did not pass on citizenship to children born in wedlock.
+A gothic building with a huge animatronic clockMy spouse's German mother emigrated to the United States in 1958.
+Until 1975, German mothers did not pass on citizenship to children born in wedlock.
 My spouse was not born a German citizen for this reason.
 The modern state of Germany has decided that this gender discriminatory policy was unconstitutional, and defined a declaration process called Staatsangehörigkeit § 5 (StAG5) by which descendants of such persons can declare their German citizenship.

 Other Topics of Interest to Americans, Concerning Germany